 QBasic is a variant of the BASIC programming language designed by Microsoft.
-With QBasic the user can design computer programs or utilities.
+With QBasic, a user can design computer programs or utilities.

-The QBasic command is an external command and is available in the following versions of Microsoft operating systems as qbasic.exe.
+QBasic is an external command that is available in the following versions of Microsoft operating systems as qbasic.exe.

 Starts the MS-DOS QBasic programming environment.